Awaken Festival 2026

 Our workshop will give participants the tools to make a verbatim theatre play.
 Based on a decade of making verbatim theatre together, we will teach students how to craft questions around a chosen topic, interview in a relational way, transcribe the interview material and edit text into scenes.
 We will also discuss ethical issues connected to verbatim theatre practice.

-Attendees who have pre-registered online prior to 12PM on Wednesday April 22nd will be invited to attend the private Friday April 24th matinee of Climate Play.
-They should also bring a smartphone with voice memo functions, headphones, a notebook and pen.
+Up to ten attendees who have pre-registered online prior to 12PM on Monday April 20th will be invited to attend the private Friday April 24th matinee of Climate Play, subject to seating availability.
+All attendees should bring with them to the workshop a smartphone with voice memo functions, headphones, a notebook and pen.

 Yvette Nolan (Algonquin) is a playwright, director and dramaturg.
 Her plays include The Unplugging, Annie Mae’s Movement, The Birds.
 From 2003-2011, she served as Artistic Director of Native Earth Performing Arts.
 Her book, Medicine Shows, about Indigenous performance in Canada was published by Playwrights Canada Press in 2015.